Moki38/Moki-ROV2/README.md

 # Moki-ROV2 (Non working software)

-Pilot your ROV-PI directly from your browser.
+Pilot your ROV-PI directly from your PC webbrowser browser.

 If you encounter an issue; please mail details to <rov-pi@team-moki.nl>